HL7/molecular-definition-data-types/input/pagecontent/index.md

 ### Use Case -5
 ### Use Case -6

-### Two Aggregate Use Cases to Represent How Sequence, Allele, Haplotype and Genotype Profiles Can Work Together to Represent an HLA Genotype
+### Two Aggregate Use Cases to Represent How Sequence, Allele, Haplotype and Genotype Profiles Can Work Together to Represent various Genotypes

 #### HLA Genotype
 To illustrate the interaction of various MolecularDefinition profiles, we begin with a foundational example: [an instance of a Sequence profile](MolecularDefinition-example-sequence-hla000011.html) representing the raw coding sequence of HLA00001.1, which corresponds to the HLA-A01:01:01:01 allele.
 Building upon this, two distinct sets of Allele profiles are introduced, each encompassing five individual alleles derived from the HLA-A01:01:01:01 and HLA-A*01:02:01:01 groups, respectively.
 Each Allele set is then aggregated into a corresponding Haplotype instance, capturing the linkage of alleles on a single chromosome.
 Finally, these two Haplotype instances are integrated into [an instance of Genotype profile](MolecularDefinition-example-genotype-hla-00001-and-2.html), representing the combined allelic composition across both chromosomes at the HLA-A locus.
 This stepwise construction exemplifies how complex genetic information can be systematically modeled from raw sequence data through allelic and haplotypic layers to a comprehensive genotype representation.
 The following is the set of Molecular Definition instances that represent this use case: